abumq/easyloggingpp/README.md

 `14:32:47.031 INFO  MyClass name is Awesome class`

 Of course, above output varies with your log format configurations.
-The one above is result of `%time %level [%type] %log`
+The one above is result of `%time %level %log`
 <pre><a href="#easylogging">Goto Top</a></pre>

 ### Important Macros